 Zak Smith, along with many others, was engaged by Wizards to provide feedback on D&D Next, the playtest which evolved into D&D fifth edition.
 We have not contracted with him since, and regret our choice to do so in 2014.
 Because of that, we are removing Zak’s credit from future physical printings and digital versions of the Player’s Handbook.

 Three days after the accusations, after much silence, Zak Smith responded on a brand new blogspot he created solely for his defense.
 He posted a detailed message refuting the women’s complaints and quoting other women who supported his view of events.

 Unfortunately, his defense wasn’t received well, and people pointed out numerous tactics employed throughout the post.
-Smith primarily used a behavioral technique commonly employed by perpetrators known as DARVO, where an accused individual Denies the claims, Attacks the accusers, and Reverses the Victim and Offender roles.
+Smith appeared to be primarily using a behavioral technique known as DARVO, where an accused individual Denies the claims, Attacks the accusers, and Reverses the Victim and Offender roles.

 Smith denied all wrongdoing, claiming it was either lies or misinterpretations, while simultaneously attacking Morbid and the other women by detailing their sex lives (as if to discredit them) and dismissing them as angry exes.
 He played the victim, as he talked about all the good he’d done for Mandy and painted her as dominant, sexually-demanding, and even physically abusive.

 Throughout the defense, he included photos of her with one of the women refuting Morbid’s claims, as if to give his defender credibility.
 There was even an undated message where Mandy supposedly held no ill-will upon their break-up.